See Part 1 first!

 0.52mm, 0.6mm, 0.52mm, 0.48mm

-Averaging those numbers gave me 0.53mm
+Averaging those numbers gave me 0.53mm.
+Dividing 0.53mm by the original

 unit of filament the extruder is trying to consume, it's actually pushing out

-units.
+around 1.06 units.
 This is likely down to the compressive nature of PETG;

 PETG is more elastic than PLA, and compresses when forced through an extruder.